MetaMask/metamask-docs/snaps/features/custom-ui/dialogs.md

 To display a prompt where the user can enter a text response, call [`snap_dialog`](../../reference/snaps-api.md#snap_dialog) with `type: "prompt"`.
-Prompt dialogs also take a `placeholder` that will be in the input field when nothing is typed.
+Prompt dialogs also accept a `placeholder` value that displays in the input field when no text is entered.

-The following example displays custom UI prompting the user to enter a wallet address:
+The following example displays custom UI that prompts the user to enter a wallet address:

 ```javascript title="index.js"
 import { panel, text, heading } from "@metamask/snaps-sdk";